“When admiring other people’s gardens, don’t forget to tend to your own flowers.” – Sanober Khan

 Spend the day, every little minute of it, exactly how you want to.

-- Paint, garden, write, read, watch an obscene number of films or television.
+- Paint, garden, write, read, watch an obscene number of self care films or television.

 - Take yourself on a long walk or a drive.
 Have a coffee date by yourself listening to music and flicking through a magazine.

 We make an effort to devote ourselves to other people.